schmoelder/diss/doc/04_implementation/03_process_evaluation.md

 (process_evaluation)=
 # Process Evaluation

-Simulation results alone are not sufficient to assess whether a chromatographic process meets its design goals.
+Simulation results alone are not sufficient to assess whether a chromatographic process meets its design goals: raw concentration profiles do not directly yield performance indicators such as purity or yield, nor do they quantify agreement with experimental data.
-A dedicated evaluation step is needed to extract the performance indicators defined in {numref}`kpi` and to quantify the agreement with experimental data as required for model calibration (see {numref}`model_calibration`), before those metrics can be used in optimization.
+A dedicated evaluation step is therefore needed to extract the performance indicators defined in {numref}`kpi` and to quantify the agreement with experimental data required for model calibration (see {numref}`model_calibration`), before those metrics can later be used in optimization.
 CADET-Process provides two main tools for this purpose.
 The {mod}`~CADETProcess.fractionation` module determines optimal cut times and calculates KPIs such as purity, yield, and productivity from simulated chromatograms.
 The {mod}`~CADETProcess.comparison` module quantifies the difference between simulation results and reference data, enabling the formulation of inverse problems for parameter estimation.